What causes dry skin?

 C] Nutritional deficiencies:

-The stratum corneum also has some fats that seal in the water, preventing it from getting evaporated.
-“Good” cholesterol and Omega-3 and omega-6 fatty acids are some of these fats.
+Omega-3 and omega-6 fatty acids can alter the waxy substance in skin that prevents water from evaporating.
 If you aren’t getting the right amount in your diet, that would lead to the loss of water.1

 We all know that low humidity and extreme temperatures dry the water in the skin.
 This also, interestingly, disrupts the skin’s turnover cycle, because some proteins require water to carry out their functions.5